sandyagustines7/health-expenditure/README.md

 2. What do predictive models reveal on future expenditure patterns?
 3. What do future expenditure patterns mean for the future of healthcare?

+Note: this project is a WIP and is still ongoing - results will be published as they are completed.